felixhagspiel/webrtc-tutorial/server-tutorial.md

 	ssh yourusername@sourvmservername.uberspace.de

-Then check if node and npm is installed (you should see the versions number):
+Then check if node and npm is installed by typing these commands (if they are you should see the versions number):

 `node -v`